 - Free Charting Packages versus Paid Solutions

-Ultimately the sweetest part of this game, is the fact that you made the decisions on what to invest in, how much to invest and when to close the investment and you came up with a profit.
-Do this consistently and you will be in the top 10% of investors.
-Beat the market return, which is approximately 6-8% per year and you can consider yourself successful.
-To do this you need to know yourself and believe in your style.
-If your style does not work adapt it and improve continuously.
+Ultimately the sweetest part of this game is that you decided on what to invest in, how much to invest and when to close the investment, and you came up with a profit.
+Do this consistently, and you will be in the top 10% of investors.
+Beat the market return, which is approximately 6-8% per year, and you can consider yourself successful.
+To do this, you need to know yourself and believe in your style.
+If your style does not work, adapt it and improve continuously.
 When you have a winning system that makes returns that you can truly believe.

 Bonus Tip Video 3 – 5 Stock Market Mistakes to Avoid

-As well as knowing the right things to do as a beginner in the Stock Market, it is important to know what things to avoid.
-This 5 minute video, explains in a little more depth the following topics.
+Knowing the right things to do as a beginner in the Stock Market, it is important to know what to avoid.
+This 5-minute video explains in a little more depth the following topics.